 January 27, 2023 by Karl Tessendorf

 Gather round wee lassies and laddies, because we’re off to the land that invented the nectar of the gods!
-That’s right, it’s time for a Scotch cocktail adventure, so throw on your best tartan, grab a walking stick and let’s hit the road.
+That’s right, it’s time for a Scotch cocktail adventure so throw on your best tartan, grab a walking stick and let’s hit the road.

 1. Scotch Old Fashioned

 The Old Fashioned is not only a delicious classic cocktail, but it’s also extremely versatile.
-A simple change of the whiskey type, and you’ve got a whole new flavor profile.
+A simple change of the whiskey type, and you’ve got a whole new flavour profile.
 Where bourbon is sweet and rye is spicy, Scotch brings a peaty smokiness to the party.
-Add to that rich vanilla and fruity flavors, and you’ve got one of the most complex Scotch cocktails around.
+Add to that rich vanilla and fruity flavours, and you’ve got one of the most complex Scotch cocktails around.
 The simple syrup and aromatic bitters provide balance, while the oils from the orange peel brighten up the whole affair.
 It’s a classic for a reason, and it’s the perfect drink to kick off our epic Scottish cocktails list.

 2. Penicillin Cocktail